kube-rs/website/docs/controllers/availability.md

 That said, this setup can struggle under strong consistency requirements.
 Ask yourself:

 - How fast do you expect your reconciler to react?
-- Can you allow `30s` P95 downtimes from reschedules?
+- Is `30s` P95 downtime from reschedules acceptable?

 ## Reactivity